 There is one strange zigzag curve on the Vught side of the bridge.
 “That is a pity”, Jan Willem Hommes told me: “the residents on this side did not want the new cycleway on the old route of the former road, since that has been their quiet residential street for a long time.
 To go around that street and the trees (which were fortunately saved) we now end up with this unfortunate extra curve.”
 Projects like these are never 100% perfect.
 But even with that extra curve the cycling connection between ʼs-Hertogenbosch and Vught has become much more convenient and safer than it used to be.

-The turbo-roundabout can now be built and it is expected to be finished later this year, but first the second cycling viaduct will open in November.
+The turbo-roundabout can now be built and it is expected to be finished later this year, together with the second cycling viaduct, in December.
 Most of the ground works for the abutments for that bridge have been done.